 If a person charged with DUI fails to request a DMV hearing within 10 days, the Department of Motor Vehicles will begin the automatic process of suspending that person’s driving privileges in California.
 This is true even if the person has a driver’s license from another state.
 Failure to request the DMV hearing in a timely manner will mean that the person will be forced to file an SR-22 proof of insurance form with the DMV in order to lift the suspension of his or her driving privileges.
 When the SR-22 is filed, it will have the effect of notifying the person’s insurance company that he or she has been charged with a DUI / DWI.
 The insurance company will, in all probability, cancel the person’s insurance policy.

-However, if a person’s job requires driving, or if a person needs a car to get to work, the APS judge may restrict the person’s driving privileges to a commute back and forth between work, court, and home.
-If the circumstances of the DUI charge are grievous, or if the driver is a repeat offender, restricted driving may not be granted.
+However, If a person’s job requires driving, or if a person needs a car to get to work, restricted driving options may be available.
+However, if the circumstances of the DUI charge are grievous, or if the driver is a repeat offender, restricted driving may not be granted.

 People with out-of-state licenses may not be concerned about failing to request a Department of Motor Vehicles hearing and losing their California driving privileges.
-However, it is important to understand that DMV action in California can affect driving privileges in drivers’ home states.
+However, it is important to understand that DMV action in California can affect driving privileges driver’s home state.
 Therefore, if your state is notified that you received a DUI in California, your state may take action to suspend your driver’s license in your home state.

 The results of the DMV hearing can vary depending on whether it is the driver’s first, second, or third offense.
 However, a qualified lawyer, who focuses on drunk driving defense, can work to achieve the best possible result — preventing the suspension of a person’s driver’s license.
 This is a crucial consideration to keep in mind in a state like California, where people most certainly need to drive to survive.